-We’re committed to liberation – to challenging the norms and institutionalization of white supremacy, dominance, colonialism and exclusion and their intrinsic ties to heterosexism, homophobia, and transphobia.
+We’re committed to liberation – to challenging the norms and institutionalization of white supremacy, dominance, colonialism and exclusion and their inherent ties to cisheterosexism, homophobia, and transphobia.

 We’re committed to receiving feedback and taking ownership over impact and harm that is perpetuated within our community, and to hold the university accountable to critical learning and action to support students across identity.

 The Pride Resource Center commits to approaching our work of providing community building, advocacy, resources, and education to the CSU community through a student-centered, intersectional, collaborative, and justice-oriented lens.
 This work requires care, and for us to be reflective, adaptable, and open to feedback.
 As a member of the Student Diversity Programs and Services cluster, we maintain our responsibility to invest in collective coalition-building that works towards dismantling all forms of institutional and systemic oppression and exclusion that impact folks across race, ethnicity, disability, gender, sexual orientation, romantic orientation, social class, documentation status, language, veteran status, religion/faith, etc. In doing so we are cognizant for the need to address our individual dominant privileges, power, and positionality in an effort to dismantle white supremacy, colonialism, and exclusion.

 The LGBTQ+ community is one of great creativity, joy, strength, and diversity – and we aim to celebrate and build upon these by investing in the individual and collective wellbeing of the students we serve.